Hammerspoon/hammerspoon/README.md

 First and foremost, Hydra must be stable.
 It should never crash.
-You should only ever have to launch it once, and it should stay running into you quit it (or your compute restarts).
+You should only ever have to launch it once, and it should stay running until you quit it (or your computer restarts).
 No exceptions to this.

 Secondly, Hydra must be lightweight.
 It should never do anything that drains your computer's battery.
 It should never poll for anything.
 And